feldtsen/pointy-dit212/RAD.md

 - **Non-functional:**

     Responsiveness:
-    - Does the enemies respond in a reasonable way?
+    - Do the enemies respond in a reasonable way?

     Visibility:
     - Is the enemy actions visible to the user?